Towards identification of the medium.

 Why and how

 I’m always interested in learning more about the beginning of photography.
-Actually, is not just simple curiosity.
-The reason why I’m attracted by this topic is that this research helps me to better understand what photography is for me.
-I never liked the approach of doing something only for the sake of doing it.
-I get a stronger connection and a deeper respect for the discipline when I study it, which often ends up revealing unexpected findings.
+I establish a stronger connection and a deeper respect for the discipline when I study it, which often ends up revealing unexpected findings.
 By going through this research it just happened I have found one.
 It’s been right under my nose for a long time, only I didn’t connect the dots.

 A recent trip to Italy took me to my old, favorite bookstore in Bologna, laFeltrinelli.
 I noticed a small book, “L’immagine Infedele _ La Falsa Rivoluzione della Fotografia Digitale” by Claudio Marra (roughly “the Unfaithful Image _ The Fake Revolution of Digital Photography”) which I immediately bought.
 A quote in this book from the French essayist Jean Clair struck me as a revelation and finally everything in the puzzle I’ve been trying to put together in the past year found its place.
 I will later come back on this.